 Subject Specific Vocabulary Working Scientifically I will be able to answer off-spring When living things reproduce they pass on characteristics to their offspring.
-All living things produce offspring of the same kind, but normally offspring are not identical to their parents To be able to recognise that living things have changed over time and that fossils can provide evidence for this. ■ What is evolution?■ How do we know living things adaptation Adaptation is the process by which animals, plants and other living things have changed so that they better suit their habitat.
+All living things produce offspring of the same kind, but normally offspring are not identical to their parents things have changed over time and that fossils can provide evidence for this.
 To be able to use scientific vocabulary and articulate scientific concepts clearly and precisely.
 To be able to work scientifically and to understand how animals are adapted to their environment and to be able to compare how some living things adapt to live in an extreme environment.
-To be able to analyse the advantages and disadvantages of specific adaptations. have changed over time? evolution Evolution is the theory that all the kinds of living things that exist today developed from earlier types.
-How do we know that the animals and plants of today are different inheritance When living things reproduce they pass on characteristics to their offspring.
+To be able to analyse the advantages and disadvantages of specific adaptations.
+How do we know any and plants of to from those of low and plants of the from those of l ☐ What is evolution? adaptation Adaptation is the process by which animals, plants and other living things have changed so that they better suit their habitat.
+How do we know living things have changed over time? evolution Evolution is the theory that all the kinds of living things that exist today developed from earlier types. ☐ How do we know that the animals and plants of today are different inheritance When living things reproduce they pass on characteristics to their offspring.
 This is known as inheritance. from those of long ago? palaeontologist A palaeontologist is someone studying the life of past geological periods, as known from fossil remains. □ Is evolution still studied today?
 Charles Darwin Charles Darwin was an English scientist who studied nature.
-He is known for his theory of evolution. ☐ Who was Charles Darwin and what impact did he have on Science? genes Genes that are passed on to you determine many of your traits, such as your hair colour and skin colour. chromosomes Chromosomes are tiny structures inside cells made from DNA and protein.
-AAKK syndrome A syndrome is a genetic condition which can affect learning and physical features. ת תה ITILL UN
+He is known for his theory of evolution. ■Who was Charles Darwin and what impact did he have on Science? genes Genes that are passed on to you determine many of your traits, such as your hair colour and skin colour.
+3 BLC chromosomes Chromosomes are tiny structures inside cells made from DNA and protein. syndrome A syndrome is a genetic condition which can affect learning and physical features. ת תה AAA